ethstorage/w3drive/README.md

 FlatDirectory is the implementation of the web3 storage data contract.
 Click [here](https://docs.web3q.io/tutorials/migrate-your-website-to-web3q-in-5-mins) for details.

-#### privateKey seed
+#### Secret key seed
-Sign the user address, drive id, network id, etc. to get the signature information, and use the signature as a private key seed.
+Sign the user address, drive id, network id, etc. to get the signature information, and use the signature as a secret key seed.
 ```
 const provider = new ethers.providers.Web3Provider(window.ethereum);
 const signer = provider.getSigner();